mgimond/Colby-summer-git-workshop-2021/git.md

 * 246dd78 initial commit
 ```

-## Moving back and forth between branches
+## Move back and forth between branches

 You can jump back and forth between branches using the `checkout` command.
-But first, lets list all available branches in out repo.
+But first, let's list all available branches in our repo.

 ```bash
 $ git branch